marianpiatkowski/ABAPInEmacs/README.md

 # ABAP In Emacs (AiE)

-**TODO: Integrate `sap-abap-mode` to have `ABAP Mode` available**

 ## Introduction

 This project implements a Emacs plugin which allows to access development artifacts like reports, classes, interfaces etc. of a ABAP system.
 It uses the ABAP Development Tools (ADT) HTTP protocol to access the ABAP workbench functionality.
-Currently, the following commands are provided by this
-package:
+Currently, the package provides the following:

 - Retrieve (Pull) source from ABAP server
-- Offline edit
+- Offline edit\
+  To have `ABAP Mode` available, a major mode for editing/viewing development files in Emacs, install [sap-abap-mode](https://github.com/marianpiatkowski/sap-abap-mode) (see description below).
 - Server side formating & auto-complete
 - Server side syntax check
 - Submit (push) source to ABAP server